mosaic-ui/mosaic-vue/PUBLISHING.md

-# Publishing a new version of Vue-Mosaic
+# Publishing a new version of Mosaic-Vue

 Ensure that